Turao/n26-transactions/README.md

 ---
 #### Additional Notes

-The **N26 Coding Challenge** application uses Spring's `TaskExecutor` and Java's `ScheduledExecutorService` classes so as to provide support for asynchronous methods and scheduled tasks, respectively.
+The **N26 Transactions** application uses Spring's `TaskExecutor` and Java's `ScheduledExecutorService` classes so as to provide support for asynchronous methods and scheduled tasks, respectively.

 Both can be configured using environment variables - or directly, in the `application.yaml` file.
 Environment variables supported are: